 In the words of the great Lidia Bastianich "waste not, want not".
 Like Lidia, I really hate wasting food.
 It genuinely makes me feel guilty, which is why I always try and utilize as much of the animal/vegetable as possible.
-Whatever scraps I do have I handle accordingly (aka feed to my chickens!)
+Whatever scraps I do have I handle accordingly (aka feed to my chickens or pigs!)

 Sometimes you just need a couple tablespoons of something like tomato paste or chipotle peppers in adobo.
 Even though you can buy those tiny jars, it's still too much!
 You use what you need, put the rest in the fridge, and then by the time you need it again you grab it and it's covered in mold.
 Very wasteful and not to mention inconvenient!
-I don't know about you, but my local small town grocery store doesn't have a whole lot to offer, and the closest real supermarket is a half hour away.
-I'm not looking to make an hour round trip for some chipotle peppers in adobo.
+I don't know about you, but i'm not looking to leave the house to buy one small jar of a missing ingredient.

 So one night after I had whipped up a tasty batch of charred jalapeno, avocado, and cilantro dressing for fish tacos, I stared at the leftovers trying to figure out what to do.
 It was so good I couldn't bring myself to throw it away, chickens wouldn't eat it, it would burn my dog's insides, and if I put it in the fridge it would get pushed into the back and forgotten about like so many things do.
 So, freezing was my option.
 I didn't want to just throw it all in a freezer bag because then it may be too much later on, and I'd be in the same boat again.
 I wanted small portions, enough to spread on a sandwich, toss in a salad, put a dollop on grilled chicken breast, whatever!